NFL Club Community Grants

-The NFL Club Community Grants provide each of the 32 NFL clubs the opportunity to apply for up to seven grants that support their efforts to give back to their communities and activate national cause campaigns in their local markets.
+The NFL Club Community Grants provide each of the 32 NFL clubs the opportunity to apply for up to eight grants that support their efforts to give back to their communities and activate national cause campaigns in their local markets.

 The Social Justice Club Community Grant is offered to encourage NFL clubs to seed projects, fund programs and partner with nonprofit organizations in their markets that support work in the sphere of social justice.
 This grant should be used to fund organizations, programs or initiatives that reduce barriers to opportunity.
 Areas of priority include, but are not limited to, education, criminal justice reform, community/police relations and can also address poverty, racial equality and workforce/economic development.

 NFL PLAY 60 Initiative